leon4rd/test/README.md

-## Why is it always hot in the corner of a room?
-Because a corner is 90 degrees.
+## Why do trees seem suspicious on sunny days?
+Dunno, they're just a bit shady.